 The good news is, there is another way you may qualify if you are not in receipt of one of the benefits above.
 Depending on the area you live in, your Local Authority will have a flexible criteria, so that more residents in their community can get the help they need.

-The criteria laid out by your Local Authority often takes into consideration those on low incomes, your help, age or simply the area you live in.
+The criteria laid out by your Local Authority often takes into consideration those on low incomes, your health, age or simply the area you live in.